Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 Here’s How They Compare

-• Regulatory Environment: The requirement in California for annual registration and reporting underscores a more regulated approach compared to Texas, where the emphasis is on general compliance without the need for specific permits.
+• Regulatory Environment: California’s requirement for annual registration and reporting underscores a more regulated approach than in Texas, where specific permits are not needed.

-• Utilization of Proceeds: Both states dictate that raffle proceeds must support charitable causes, yet California’s stipulation of a minimum percentage directly allocated to such causes is a specific manifestation of 501c3 raffle rules.
+• Utilization of Proceeds: Both states require raffle proceeds to support charitable causes.
+However, California stipulates that a minimum percentage be directly allocated to such causes, a specific manifestation of the 501c3 raffle rules.

-• Prize Limitations: The prohibition of cash prizes in Texas showcases the diverse nature of online raffle laws by state, underscoring the need for organizations to be well-informed about specific state regulations.
+• Prize Limitations: The prohibition of cash prizes in Texas showcases the diverse nature of online raffle laws by state, highlighting the need for organizations to be well-informed about their specific state regulations.

 Try Our